tetiana-batura/taste-match-backend/README.md

 - Ingredient-based search: Enabled user to enter ingredients they have on hand, app will return results of recipes that included those items.
 - Cuisine, meal, and dish type filters: Users can refine their search based on cuisine, meal type, or dish type.
 - Allergies and Diet filters: Users can enter allergies to avoid some ingredients.
-- Calories and Nutritional filters: Users can set calorie or nutrient preferences to match their dietary goals.
 - Recipe detail view: Displays ingredients, cooking instructions, nutrition information.

 ## Implementation